 The earliest symptoms of gum disease are puffy, swollen or red gums.
 They will bleed easily during brushing and flossing.
 Chronic bad breath that doesn't go away with brushing or flossing is a sign as well.
 As the disease progresses, your child may develop teeth that may wiggle, and the gums may develop pockets where plaque will continue to develop below the gums around the teeth.

 Teenagers can begin to develop issues with their gums during puberty.
-The rise in progesterone and possibly estrogen leads to an increase in blood flow to the gums, making them more sensitive, states the American Academy of Periodontology.
+The rise in hormones such as progesterone and oestrogen causes increased gum sensitivity, states the Ministry of Health Singapore (MOH).
 For children, the main cause of gingivitis is usually poor dental hygiene.
 However, certain diseases can increase a child's risk, including Kindler syndrome, type 1 diabetes, Down syndrome and Papillon–Lefèvre syndrome, to name a few.
 Genetics can increase your child's risk as well, so be sure to tell your kid's dentist if there's a family history of gum disease.

 Treatment and Prevention

 The first step in preventing your child from getting gum disease is to encourage good dental hygiene.
-Your child should brush his teeth at least twice a day.
-Colgate makes the My First Colgate TM product line to help you and your child begin a lifetime of good oral health early.
+Your child should brush their teeth at least twice a day.
 Additionally, establishing a good habit of flossing once per day will help.
-According to the American Academy of Pediatric Dentistry, your child should start seeing the dentist by his first birthday.
-Once your child sees the dentist for the first time, you should continue to schedule an appointment every 6 months for a checkup and cleaning.
+According to MOH, your child should start seeing the dentist when they are between 6 to 12 months of age.
+Once your child sees the dentist for the first time, you should continue to schedule an appointment every 6 months for a check-up and cleaning.
 Make sure you act as a good role model by taking care of your teeth, too.

 If your child develops a mild form of gingivitis, it can be treated through professional dental cleanings and by developing a good oral hygiene regimen.
 But a gum disease treatment for kids might be necessary if the condition worsens, which could include deep cleaning, an oral rinse, antibiotics or other medications.
 In more advanced stages, surgery may be necessary.